 On Day 37, I’m on the road at 6:30.
 Still a bit frazzled by my wee panic attack the day before at the would-be warmshowers host’s, I want Glendive in my rearview ASAP!

 The original plan was to have a third shortish day of about 50 miles to Circle, Montana.
 But there are favorable tailwinds, like 15-plus mph favorable.
 In other words, rather freakin’ decent!
 It’s going to be even hotter today than the previous two days, with lots of rolling hills, but I feel prepared for the heat.
 I am carrying extra water now and have even introduced a bit of fruit punch-flavored Powerade into my life.
-(I am running low on Nuun tablets and want to make my supply last until I get to Missoula next week, where I’ll be staying with my old friends Kathryn and Eric and their two kids, Elizabeth and Michael.
+(I am running low on Nuun tablets and want to make my supply last until I get to Missoula next week, where I’ll be staying with my old friends Emily and Kirk and their two young kids.
 I can buy what I need on Amazon and ship to their place.)

 But I don’t want another shortish day.
 Since today is the seventh riding day in a row, tomorrow should be a rest day.
 With the favorable tailwinds, a clear 50-mile stopping point (Circle) with a place I can eat lunch and cool off and refill everything with ice), and my newfound commitment to not dying of heatstroke, the plan is to get to the next stop after Circle, the town of Jordan.
 Jordan, pop.
 300-ish, is (in)famous for being the home of the Montana Freemen, a right-wing extremist anti-government militia group that had an 81-daylong standoff with the FBI and other federal law enforcement agents in 1996.
 In a long text exchange with Kathryn while in Medora, who I’ve been chatting with quite a bit as I’ve neared then entered her home state, she has assured me that I’m hitting all the greats, like Jordan, as well as Lincoln in a few more days, which is where the Unabomber hid out.
 Jordan is the county seat of Garfield County which wins the grand prize for the reddest county in the country for the 2016 election (i.e., 91% Trump vs 4.5% Clinton vs 4.5% Johnson).
 I’m hoping I’ll run into any of the 21 Clinton voters who live in Jordan before I meet a white supremacist, but statistically that is unlikely.
 Very unlikely.